Q1: Is LASIK safe?

 You do not have to worry about holding your eye open during the procedure.
 Numbing eye drops ensure you don’t feel the urge to blink, and a small device is used to gently keep it open when necessary.

 Importantly, the laser uses a sophisticated tracking system that measures the position of your eye a thousand times per second, ensuring it is only functioning when on target, so there is no danger from blinking, sneezing or moving during the procedure.

 Q6: How long does LASIK take?

-The actual LASIK procedure usually takes less than 10 minutes per eye.
-(Help make sure its consistent to what you have mentioned above) Depending on your prescription, and the amount of correction needed, the laser itself only takes 20-50 (10-20) seconds to correct your vision.
-However, you should plan on being in the clinic for approximately an hour-and-a-half on your day of surgery.
+The whole LASIK procedure usually takes less than 10 minutes per eye.
+(Help make sure its consistent to what you have mentioned above) Depending on your prescription, and the amount of correction needed, the laser itself only takes 10 seconds per eye to correct your vision.
+However, you should plan on being in the clinic for a few hours on your day of surgery.